 Some people would argue that reading is the key to success in learning.
 A child who has good reading skills can study well in many subjects.
 On the contrary, if a child struggles with reading, he will struggle with learning.
 I would argue that this opinion is not completely true.
 As you may not know, we have up to seven types of fundamental learning styles.
 They are Visual, Auditory, Verbal, Physical, Logical, Social, and Solitary.
 In fact, many students belong to auditory learning styles.
 A research shows that these students are able to absorb more information from listening rather than reading.
 In this case, a podcast can be a better eLearning material to enhance a child’s desire and ability to learn.

 Podcasts are usually audio files.
 They are alternative eLearning resources to video.
 This pre-recorded audio program allows children to learn on the go and on demand.
-In details, children can decide what and when they want to hear.
+In detail, children can decide what and when they want to hear.
 Besides, they can listen to a podcast when they are playing sports, going to school, or doing other things.
 This provides children options based on their learning preferences, activities, and styles.
 As a result, they are more engaged and motivated because they’re in the driver’s seat.

 There is good news for teachers.
 Creating a podcast has never been a complicated task at all.
 All you need is a good microphone and headphones, then you can start creating your own podcast.
 In ActivePresenter, you can create a podcast by using record narration function.
 Otherwise, you can also find many interesting podcasts available online.